-The educational program in child and adolescent psychiatry must be 24 months in length.
+The educational program in diagnostic radiology subspecialties must be at least 12 months in length.
 (Core)

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.